IvanYaremko/rssdukester/README.md

 <strong> 🚀 A simple, modern terminal-based RSS feed reader built with Go and BubbleTea </strong>

+<strong> 📖 Overview </strong>
+- Manage RSS feeds for personal use only
+- See installation instructions to build from source
+- Run application within source directory to connect with sqlite database
+- Feel free to fork and make it your own!

 <strong> ✨ Key Features </strong>

-- Feed Management: Add, remove, and organize RSS feeds with ease
+- <i>Feed Management</i>: Add, remove, and organize RSS feeds with ease
-- Article Preview: Read articles directly in your terminal with converted markdown text.
+- <i>Article Preview</i>: Read articles directly in your terminal with converted markdown text.
-- Smart Search: Search across all your feeds using a keyword
+- <i>Smart Search</i>: Search across all your feeds using a keyword
-- Bookmarks: Save interesting articles for later reading
+- <i>Bookmarks</i>: Save interesting articles for later reading
-- Offline Support: Access saved articles without an internet connection
+- <i>Offline Support</i>: Access saved articles without an internet connection
-- Keyboard-Driven: Efficient navigation using intuitive keyboard shortcuts
+- <i>Keyboard-Driven</i>: Efficient navigation using intuitive keyboard shortcuts
-- Pre-configured Feeds: Get started immediately with curated feed suggestions
+- <i>Pre-configured Feeds</i>: Get started immediately with preconfigured feed suggestions

 <br>